 - Foam Coolers: The possession of polystyrene coolers (commonly known as Styrofoam) is prohibited while floating or camping along the Buffalo River, except in developed campgrounds, picnic areas, landings, roads and parking lots.
 This prohibition includes cups, plates, coolers, ice chests, and containers.
 High-density bait containers, used solely for that purpose, are allowed.

 - Use a Floating Holder (Koozie) for Beverages: All beverage containers not securely contained in a sealed cooler or mesh litter bag must be held in a floating holder that is designed to prevent it from sinking beneath the surface of the water.

 - Fastened Cooler Lids: If you are transporting food and/or beverages in a vessel on the river, it must be kept in a sealed cooler or container that prevents the contents from spilling into the river.

 - Mesh Litter Bags: All canoes, kayaks, tubes, rafts and other vessels easily susceptible to swamping, tipping or rolling must have an attached closable mesh litter bag.
 All trash must be disposed of safely and legally.
 A mesh litter bag is not required for people traveling without food or beverages.
 If you rent your vessel from a park authorized concessioner, a litter bag will be provided with each vessel.

-- Dogs: Yes you can bring your dog and there is no additional shuttle fee for your dog.
-Please be considerate of other people and keep your dog on a leash and clean up/pick up after your dog.
+- Dogs: If you bring your dog please be considerate of other people and keep your dog on a leash and clean up/pick up after your dog – no one wants to walk through the yard and step in dog poop.
 Also be aware that other people don’t love your dog like you do so keep them from roaming especially on the shuttle.